 Helpful messages and labels guide your editors as they get to grips with a new CMS, helping them avoid roadblocks and navigate the platform faster.

 A great CMS features an interface to configure the solution within a secure, but still flexible framework, without the need to be technical or have extensive knowledge of programming.

 The ability to embed rich web content anywhere is an essential part of a truly dynamic digital experience, and the good news is that they don’t have to be complicated to manage.
 Work with your developers to create macros that simplify embedding HTML in your rich text editor.

 Having too many templating options will confuse your editors when they want to stylise their content.
 Instead, give your site a spring clean and reduce the clutter to supercharge your team’s workflow.

 Upgrade your CMS

-Never pass up an upgrade – updating your CMS can help you access more features and get rid of any niggling bugs.
+Never pass up an upgrade—updating your CMS can help you access more features and get rid of any niggling bugs.
 Being left behind can not only mean a more sluggish system, but also be a security risk.
 So make sure to pester your developers about levelling up.